Best Insurance Fraud Lawyers in Kalundborg

 Frequently Asked Questions

-What counts as insurance fraud in Denmark?
+What counts as insurance fraud in Denmark

-Is exaggerating a claim a crime?
+Is exaggerating a claim by a small amount still fraud

 Additional Resources